pantrypoints/sp/content/en/research/countries/china/xi/chapter-11b.md

 3. the new goal of promoting social construction at a new starting point

-In the face of the new situation of social construction in the new era, the 19th National Congress of the Communist Party of China made systematic arrangements for promoting social construction, emphasizing that "we must always put the interests of the people in the supreme position, so that the results of reform and development can benefit all the people more and more equitably, and continue to move forward towards realizing the common prosperity of all the people"; a more fulfilling, secure and sustainable sense of security.”1
+In the face of the new situation of social construction in the new era, the 19th National Congress of the CCP made systematic arrangements for promoting social construction, emphasizing that "we must always put the interests of the people in the supreme position, so that the results of reform and development can benefit all the people more and more equitably, and continue to move forward towards realizing the common prosperity of all the people"; a more fulfilling, secure and sustainable sense of security.”1

-The 19th National Congress of the Communist Party of China also put forward a more long-term goal pursuit for promoting social construction in the "two-step" strategic arrangement of building a modern and powerful socialist country in an all-round way.
+The 19th National Congress of the CCP also put forward a more long-term goal pursuit for promoting social construction in the "two-step" strategic arrangement of building a modern and powerful socialist country in an all-round way.
 In the strategic deployment of basically realizing socialist modernization from 2020 to 2035, it is clearly proposed that by 2035, the rule of